 Flush the existing line set per the following instructions.
 For more information, refer to the Installation and Service Procedures manual available on LennoxPros.com.
-CAUTION - DO NOT attempt to flush and re-use existing line sets or indoor coil when the system contains contaminants (i.e., compressor burn out).
+CAU-TION - DO NOT attempt to flush and re-use existing line sets or indoor coil when the system contains contaminants (i.e., compressor burn out).

-Polyvinyl ether (PVE) oil is used in the compressor.
+Polyvinyl ether (PVE) oil is used in all units.